omnicorum-dev/vst3_template/README.md

 # VST3 Plugin Template

 A minimal code generator for a Steinberg VST3 plug-in.
-Fill in `config.txt`, run one script, and you get a ready-to-build CMake project (a processor, a controller, and a factory) with your plug-in's name, company info, and class IDs already wired in.
+Fill in `config.txt`, run the python script, and you get a ready-to-build CMake project (a processor, a controller, and a factory) with everything filled in as needed.

 The generator itself (`build_template.py`) is plain Python and produces plain CMake + C++, so the generated project builds on macOS, Windows, and Linux.
-The steps below have been verified on macOS; the Windows and Linux steps follow Steinberg's own documented requirements for building against the VST3 SDK but haven't been tested against this template yet — see the per-platform notes for the parts most likely to need adjustment.
+The steps below have been verified on macOS; the Windows and Linux steps follow Steinberg's own documented requirements for building against the VST3 SDK but haven't been tested against this template yet (see per-platform notes for the parts most likely to need adjustment)

-## 1. Prerequisites
+## 1. Prereqs

 You need the VST3 SDK itself on every platform.
 Clone it (with submodules, even though this template disables the VSTGUI submodule at CMake configure